nmontpetit/Advent-of-Code-2023/README.md

 - Avoid usage of `for` loops in favor of iterators and generator expresssions.
 - Heavy usage of `itertools` and `more-itertools` modules.
 ### Use Only Standard Library Modules
-- The one exception is my heavy usage of `more-itertools`.
+- The one exception is my heavy usage of `more-itertools`, which I wish were part of the standard library.

 ## Apologies
 **I'm not writing many tests (even though I probably should).**

 **I'm not adding docstrings to my code.**

+## Areas of Focus this Year
+Every year I choose areas of focus for improvement.
+- Type Hinting
+- Using `functools.reduce` and `itertools.accumulate` instead of generator functions whenever possible.